 This stuffed bread loaf, loosely based on the vegetable and meat mixtures found in Italy, is tasty either hot or at room temperature.
-Use a tube of refrigerated pizza dough to save time.
+Using a tube of refrigerated pizza dough saves time.

-Heat 1 and ½ tablespoons of the olive oil in a large frying pan.
-Add the garlic and onion and cook, stirring frequently, for 2 minutes.
-Stir in the spinach, celery, ham (if using), and pepper.
-Continue cooking for 5 minutes, stirring frequently, or until the spinach is wilted.
-Add the mushrooms and olives, and cook 2 minutes longer, stirring constantly.
+Heat 1-½ tablespoons of the oil in a large frying pan.
+Add garlic and onions and cook, stirring frequently, for 2 minutes.
+Stir in spinach, celery, ham (if using), and bell peppers.
+Continue cooking for 5 minutes, stirring frequently, or until spinach is wilted.
+Add mushrooms and olives, and cook 2 minutes longer, stirring constantly.

 Scrape the mixture into a colander set over a bowl to cool.

 Roll out the dough to a 10x12-inch rectangle.
 (The dough should be about ½ inch thick.)
 Oil the surface with the remaining ½ tablespoon olive oil.